 How an Insurer May Use Your Accident Report

 They may also help you submit an addendum to your car accident report if it contains errors or contradicts the statement you gave to the police officer on the scene.
-The officer ultimately has the final say on whether or not to accept your addendum.
+The officer ultimately has the final say on whether to accept your addendum.

 Obtain a Copy of Your Accident Report As Soon As Possible